 - Move items to the space you’ve identified as the "do not pack" area.
 Items you place here will be things you don’t wish the movers to handle and might include:

-- Remotes, cable boxes, modems, and routers from your local cable provider
+- Remotes, cable boxes, modems, and routers from your local cable/internet provider

 - Suitcases with clothes and toiletries